WHY RISE FOUNDATION?

 Accepting that you need a help and asking for it is the brave part.

 Giving someone a hand is just as brave.

-In 2013, PPP4SPA was born.
+In 2013, we created PPP4SPA.
 24 hours on a treadmill all in the name of mental health awareness.

 From humble beginnings in 2013 - Ben, five mates and two treadmills at the local bowling club -

 to 2018 and under Ben's vision and guidance, it has now become the largest event for mental health and suicide prevention in the world with over 30,000 people taking part.